Registration and Fee Payment:

 The minimum academic requirements for successful completion of our M.Tech., MBA and Post Graduate programmes require that a student obtains a minimum CGPA of 5.50 and no E Grade or RRA Report in any course.
 For B.Tech. programmes, the student should obtain a minimum CGPA of 4.50 and no E Grade or RRA Report in any course.
 No student can register in any other course of his/her degree along with Dissertation in M.Tech. or Project Work in B.Tech.

-Failure to meet the minimum academic requirements will bring the student under the purview of Academic Monitoring Board (AMB), which will prescribe a suitable course package for the student and monitor his / her progress and academic performance closely.
+Failure to meet the minimum academic requirements will bring the student under the purview of Academic Monitoring Board (AMB), which will prescribe a suitable course package for an additional semester to the student and monitor his / her progress and academic performance closely.

 The students enrolled in B.Tech. programmes will have to register for a full semester Project Work in their final semester.
 The students of M.Tech. programmes will be required to register for a full semester Dissertation in their final semester.